raggleton/cmspubstyle/README.md

 pip install cmspubstyle
 ```

-### Installtion for development
+### Installation for development

-If you want to install the package such that you can easiy modify it, clone the git repository to a location of your choosing.
+If you want to install the package such that you can easily modify it, clone the git repository to a location of your choosing.
 Then inside, run

 ```